philsturgeon/phil.bike/src/content/trees.md

 - environment
 ---

-_This blog tracks a bunch of donations when I was fundraising Summer 2019, but there can never be enough trees in the ground.
-Check out [Ecologi][offsetearth] and donate anything you can to avoid climate oblivion.
+_This fundraiser managed to get 100,000 trees in the ground in 2019.
+In 2020 things are far worse, so we're going bigger.
+I have started a reforestation charity called [Protect Earth](https://protect.earth), please donate anything you can to avoid climate oblivion.
 We can't cycle under water, and being on fire will mess with your FTP._

 Do you know what your carbon footprint is?
 Living on a bike and riding around the place without a car you'd think your carbon footprint was pretty low, but I did some math and mine is still awful.
 The average American pumps 50,000 lb of CO2 into the air annually, which is about 4,100 a month, and about 140 lb a day.
 In contrast, [bike tour life](/euro-trip-two-months/) creates 40 lb a day from hotels and 15 lb a day from meals ([source](https://carbonfund.org/how-we-calculate/)), which is about 1,650 lb a month.